 So overall, I actually quite like the system – it’s a native RGB PC Engine you can plug straight into your JAMMA cab without using a real console hooked up to a dodgy looking converter board.
 On the other hand, it also banishes you from using option menus which is a shame, and you’ll need to use the dip switches to grant lots and lots of time or keep hitting the credit button while playing.

 The good thing about the PC Engine aside from the fact that it was clearly a better system than other 8-bit alternatives both in design and performance, was the giant software library.
 Either the law allowed them to do this or Tourvision just didn’t give a damn, because they brought an awful lot of titles over.
 In fact I do wonder if they simply ordered the games and converted them on demand, every one of them has been imported from Japan.
-I’ve been trying to obtain and dump as many as I can, even though the data is the exact same, just so we have the right files to operate against the TV system.
-If you have a game not in the below list, please get in touch.
+I’ve been trying to obtain and dump as many as I can, even though the data is the exact same we need to read the game ID bits off them to ever fully emulate the system.

-Riser type carts – Xevious, W-Ring (amazing game), 1943 Kai, Saiga No Nindou, Dragon Spirit and Veigues.
+V1 carts with adapters – Xevious, W-Ring (amazing game), 1943 Kai, Saiga No Nindou, Dragon Spirit and Veigues.

-Some more riser based games (actually I have a few which are duplicates of flat type carts too) – Override, Dead Moon, Armed-F, Final Blaster, Super Star Soldier and Side Arms which is strangely labelled upside down.
+Some more V1 games (actually I have a few which are duplicates of V4 carts too) – Override, Dead Moon, Armed-F, Final Blaster, Super Star Soldier and Side Arms which is strangely labelled upside down.

-Onto the flat (and tidier) carts – Dodge Ball, Bomberman, Super Long Nose Goblin (actually Hana Taka Daka), Pac-Land, Mr. Heli, PC Genjin 2, Power Eleven and Raiden.
+Onto the V4 carts – Dodge Ball, Bomberman, Super Long Nose Goblin (actually Hana Taka Daka), Pac-Land, Mr. Heli, PC Genjin 2, Power Eleven and Raiden.
 You can see how they got lazier over time with the art.

 Jackie Chan, Beisbol 91 (actually Pro Yakyuu World Stadium ’91), Daisenpu, Psycho Chaser, Shinobi, Winning Shot, Gomola Speed and Final Lap Twin.
 The labels peeling off is very common, in fact I had to stick back down numerous carts when taking these photos.